Father of Pakistan's nuclear program Abdul Qadeer Khan dies at 85 - KTVZ

 Abdul Qadeer Khan, the man known as the father of Pakistan’s nuclear weapons program, has died in the Pakistani capital Islamabad, according to the country’s Ministry of Information.
 He was 85 years old.

-Khan will be given a state funeral at Islamabad’s Faisal Mosque on Sunday, according to Pakistan’s interior minister Sheikh Rasheed Ahmad.
+Khan was given a state funeral at Islamabad’s Faisal Mosque on Sunday.
+The funeral, attended by thousands of mourners including Pakistan’s Chief of Army Staff, General Qamar Javed Bajwa, was held in pouring rain.

-While Khan was hailed as a national hero in Pakistan for helping make the country a nuclear-armed state, he was viewed by many in the West as a villain.
+Khan was hailed as a national hero in Pakistan for helping make the country a nuclear-armed state, but was viewed by many in the West as a villain.

 In the United States, Khan was best known for selling nuclear technology to nations such as North Korea and Iran.
 In 2004, at the urging of the US, Pakistani authorities placed Khan under house arrest.